kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 ![Facebook's balance sheet development chart (2016-2020)](/assets/images/facebook_balance_sheet_mirror_chart.png)

-The second driver of asset increase was a $7.1bn increase in cash and cash equivalent, which is usually addressed as Facebook's "cash pile."
-As is usual for technology companies, cash and cash equivalent have a high share of total assets.
+The second driver of asset increase was a $7.1bn increase in cash and cash equivalents, which is usually addressed as Facebook's "cash pile."
+As is usual for technology companies, cash and cash equivalents have a high share of total assets.
 In Facebook's case, its cash pile represented 39% of the assets in 2020.

 The last important driver of asset growth was an increase in equity investments, which was mainly about the purchase of a 9.99% share in Jio, which I already commented on earlier.